williamgrosset/DotFiles/README.md

 # dotfiles
-There are many dot files out there, but these are mine.
+There are many configuration files out there, but these are mine.

 Includes:
 + Neovim